qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

       tweetsPage.show({reverse:true});
     }, this);

-Until now we will never see the "Tweet" page as its ``show`` method is never called.
+Until now we will never see the "TweetDetail" page as its ``show`` method is never called.
 First we have to react in the "Tweets" page on a selection change event of the list, by registering the ``changeSelection`` event on the list in the ``_initialize`` method: